muhammadasadullahtariq/LinkApp/README.md

-# Link App - Your Ultimate Link Management Hub
+# LinkApp - Your Ultimate Link Management Hub

-**Welcome to the official repository for Link App!**
+**Welcome to the official repository for LinkApp!**

-Link App is your go-to tool for saving, organizing, and sharing links effortlessly across devices.
-Whether you're a student, professional, or anyone who wants to keep their digital resources organized, Link App provides everything you need to master your links in one convenient platform.
+LinkApp is your go-to tool for saving, organizing, and sharing links effortlessly across devices.
+Whether you're a student, professional, or anyone who wants to keep their digital resources organized, LinkApp provides everything you need to master your links in one convenient platform.

 ## Key Features
 - **Save Links Instantly:** Save links from any web page or app in just a few clicks.